awslabs/data-solutions-framework-on-aws/website/docs/constructs/index.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Build your own data solutions
+# Accelerate building your data analytics solutions on AWS

-Compose the existing AWS CDK Constructs from the AWS Data Solutions Framework to build your own solutions.
-Refer to the Cookbook on how to leverage AWS CDK Constructs and follow best practices for Constructs and Solutions development.
+AWS DSF is an open-source framework that simplifies implementation and delivery of integrated, customizable, and ready-to-deploy solutions that address the most common data analytics requirements.
+AWS DSF is an abstraction atop AWS services based on AWS CDK L3 constructs.